quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 |  9 |  9 |  7 |  2 |   4 | Yes  (9 - 4 >= 5)|
 {: #ack-reordering-5 title="Acknowledgement behavior with a reordering threshold of 5"}

-## Setting the Reordering Threshold value {#set-threshold}

-To ensure timely loss detection, a data sender can send a Reordering Threshold value that is the same as the loss detection packet threshold.
-If the reordering threshold is smaller than the packet threshold, an acknowledgement is unnecessarily sent before the packet can be declared lost.
-If the value is larger, it can cause unnecessary delays in loss detection. ({{Section 6.1.1 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3.

 ## Expediting Explicit Congestion Notification (ECN) Signals {#congestion}

 If the Ack-Eliciting Threshold is larger than 1, an endpoint SHOULD send